AdobeDocs/express-add-ons-docs/src/pages/references/addonsdk/app-ui.md

 });
 ```

-### AddOnSdk.app.ui.locales
+### locales
 <!-- **`locales: string[]`**<br/> -->
-Access the locales currently supported in Adobe Express.
+Access all locales currently supported in Adobe Express.
 This value is accessed via the `AddOnSdk.app.ui` object, so you should ensure you only access this object after the AddOnSdk is initialized (via the `AddOnSdk.ready`).

 #### Values
 A `string` array containing the supported locales: